-You can record movies with audio.
+You can record high-resolution movies with audio.
 Movie length is limited only by the amount of memory available for storage.
-You can select a resolution setting to suit your needs.
+You can select a resolution setting to suit your needs, and a variety of different movie recording functions provide plenty of movie making versatility.